Table of Contents:

-- “One of the USB device attached to this computer has malfunctioned and Windows does not recognize it.
+- “One of the USB devices attached to this computer has malfunctioned, and Windows does not recognize it.
 For assistance in solving this problem, click this message."

 - "The device you connected to this computer malfunctioned, and Windows does not recognize it."

 - “Flash drive not recognized”